ok-nick/opensource.contentauth.org/docs/introduction.md

 ### JavaScript SDK

+The [JavaScript SDK](js-sdk/getting-started/overview) is our open-source project for **working with C2PA data in the browser**.
+Use this to:

+- Verify and display C2PA data on your site or web application
+- Link C2PA data displayed on your site to [Verify](https://verify.contentauthenticity.org/)
+- Easily add user interface elements to your web site that display C2PA data while following the [user experience recommendations](https://c2pa.org/specifications/specifications/1.0/ux/UX_Recommendations.html) set forth by the C2PA

 ### Rust SDK

+The [Rust SDK](rust-sdk) is our open-source project for **adding C2PA capabilities to your desktop, mobile, or embedded application**.
+Use this to:

+- Create and sign C2PA claims and manifests
+- Embed manifests into certain file formats
+- Parse and validate manifests found in certain file formats

 ### c2patool

+[c2patool](c2patool) is an open-source utility that allows you to **work with C2PA data from the command line**.
+Use this to:

+- Read a JSON report of C2PA manifests in supported file formats
+- Add a C2PA manifest to supported file formats

 ## Concepts

+Regardless of which product you use, there are certain concepts that are helpful for you to be aware of.

 :::info
 The C2PA Technical Specification has a [handy diagram](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html#_overview_2) that